folkertvanheusden/PyPC/README.md

 PyPC is an IBM PC (8088) emulator written in Python.

-It is currently not even alpha.
 It boots and you can run e.g. MS-DOS with CheckIt3 or SpaceQuest 3 in it.
 You need to have 'GLABIOS.ROM' in the directory from which you start 'main.py'.
-It requires python 3.something.
+It requires python 3.12 or later.
-When it is running, you can also connect a VNC client to it: you see it then use the original font.
+When it is running, you can also connect a VNC client to it: you see it then use the original font and see nice graphics.

 ### via telnet